the-sink/cvrf-intercom-tool/README.md

 Saving a recording simply involves supplying a file name (if left untouched, it will default to the current unix timestamp which may be confusing) and pressing the "Record to File" button.
 The announcement will play, similar to the preview button, but will now record the output to a .wav file in the `Recordings` folder of the tool's working directory.

 In the future, I'd like to have support for automatically converting the output .wav files to other formats, but have not found a good solution for that as of yet.

+⚠️ If you are experiencing problems with the audio recording coming out completely silent, please check which audio device the program is set to output to.
+There's an issue report about this [here](https://github.com/the-sink/cvrf-intercom-tool/issues/1).

 ### Note: File names